swiftlang/swift-evolution/proposals/NNNN-non-escapable.md

 #### Expanding standard library types

-We expect that many standard library types will need to be updated to support possibly-non-escapable types, including `Optional`, `Array`, `Set`, `Dictionary`, and the `Unsafe*Pointer` family of types.
+We expect that many standard library types will need to be updated to support possibly-nonescapable types, including `Optional`, `Array`, `Set`, `Dictionary`, and the `Unsafe*Pointer` family of types.

 Some of these types will require first exploring whether it is possible for the `Collection`, `Iterator`, `Sequence`, and related protocols to adopt these concepts directly or whether we will need to introduce new protocols to complement the existing ones.